meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 Fulton Kit

-# Ref Stuff:
+### Ref Stuff:
-# Mission Information & Redaction
+#### Mission Information & Redaction
 On Missions with a planning element, the adventure will be provided, but will be redacted, typically around 50%.
 This includes guard rotations, maps, encounter tables, etc. You may remove secret areas or makeshift passages that would not be listed on a typical map.
 Unless they have an inside source that would know that.

 - Read the Redaction section of this blog post: https://crateredland.blogspot.com/2025/07/facility-clearance-redaction-and-you.html
 - Read about Prep vs Improv on the player level: https://dicegoblin.blog/tactical-espionage-action-a-osr-playstyle-for-the-modern-age/

-# Torture:
+#### Torture:
-If an investigator uses torture or threats to extract information, Warden rolls a d10.
+If investigators use torture or threats to extract information, Warden rolls a d10.
 If roll was a success, information gathered is misleading, useless, wrong, or dangerous on a 4 or higher.
 If threaten was a failure, but close, the same occurs on a 6+.
 Critical successes are always incorrect

-# Conversion
+### Conversion
-## Mothership
+#### Mothership
 ```
 1d5, 1d10, 2d10, or fixed damage up to 20 = 1 Wound
 3d10, 4d10, or fixed damage >20 and up to 40 = 2 Wounds